dolphin-emu/dolphin/Contributing.md

   ```

 - Visual Studio supports automatically formatting the current document according to the clang-format configuration by pressing <kbd>Control</kbd>+<kbd>K</kbd> followed by <kbd>Control</kbd>+<kbd>D</kbd> (or selecting Edit &rarr; Advanced &rarr; Format Document).
 This can be used without separately installing clang-format.

+## <a name="when-to-pr"></a>Guidelines for When to Start a Pull Request

+To help merge your code in a timely manner, try to follow these guidelines when creating your pull requests.

+- Try to make your pull request change the smallest amount of code as possible while following the rest of the guidelines.
+- If your pull request improves existing code, it's almost always fine to submit those changes as a stand-alone pull request.
+- If your change adds functionality that only a later change uses, put that functionality in a bigger PR which uses that functionality.

 # <a name="cpp-coding-style-and-formatting"></a>C++ coding style and formatting